near/near-lake-indexer/README.md

 - [betanet config.json](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/betanet/config.json)
 - [mainnet config.json](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/mainnet/config.json)

-Configs for the specified network are in the `--home-dir` provided folder.
+Configs for the specified network are in the `--home` provided folder.
 We need to ensure that NEAR Lake follows all the necessary shards, so `"tracked_shards"` parameters in `~/.near/testnet/config.json` needs to be configured properly.
+Currently, `nearcore` treats empty value for `"tracked_shards"` as "do not track any shard" and **any value** as "track all shards".
-For example, with a single shared network, you just add the shard #0 to the list:
+For example, in order to track all shards, you just add the shard #0 to the list:

 ```
 ...